It’s Time to Update Your Advocacy Tools

 But do it.
 Do it now.
 Here’s why.

-According to communications professionals who orchestrate engagement and advocacy programs for associations, trade groups and nonprofits, if you are not constantly refining tools and tactics, you’re wasting time you’ll wish you had when you’re forced to overhaul an outdated toolbox.
+According to communications professionals who orchestrate engagement and advocacy programs for associations, trade groups and nonprofits, if you are not constantly refining your advocacy tools and tactics, you’re wasting time you’ll wish you had when you’re forced to overhaul an outdated toolbox.

 Four things to consider: